Martchus/openQA-helper/README.md

       are given in the subsequent sections.
 9. You can now also try to start the other services (as described in the next section) to check whether they're running.
 In practise I usually only start the services which I require right now (to keep things simple).
+10. Before you can run a job you also need to build isotovideo from the sources cloned via Git in previous steps.
+    To do so, just invoke `openqa-devel-maintain` (see section "Keeping repos up-to-date" for details).

 Also be aware of the official documentation under https://github.com/os-autoinst/openQA/blob/master/docs and https://github.com/os-autoinst/os-autoinst/tree/master/doc.